CoSoDocs/Guide/docs/source/browsing-and-curation.rst

 **Mentions** - The ampersand symbol (@) shows posts wherein your @handle was specifically included.
 This could be replies or new messages calling for your attention.

-**Favorites** - The star is for the posts that others (or you) marked as a favorite.
+**Favorites** - The star icon filters notifications of people that have favorited your posts.
 It is similar to the “Like” button seen on other platforms, however there is no counting of the number of times a post has been marked as a favorite.
 This is not a competitive sport.

 **Boosts** - The double headed square arrow BOOSTS an existing post.
 This mimics other platforms’ “Retweet” or “Share” buttons.
 Like the star, no counting takes place.
 Please note that, by design, there is no way to “Quote post.”